microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/applicationsecurityprofile.md

 Defines the relevant security properties of applications to provide additional context for alerts and targets for actions.

- Security profiles are populated by integrated solutions at their discretion.<br/> For example: - A solution will populate hostSecurityProfile for any desktop, laptop, server, firewall, or other endpoint that their service is responsible for monitoring, alerting, or taking threat remediation actions against. - A Provider will populate ipSecurityProfile for a collected set of IP addresses that their service is responsible for isolating, monitoring, or configuring
+Security profiles are populated by integrated solutions at their discretion.
+For example:

+- A solution will populate hostSecurityProfile for any desktop, laptop, server, firewall, or other endpoint that their service is responsible for monitoring, alerting, or taking threat remediation actions against.
+- A provider will populate **ipSecurityProfile** for a collected set of IP addresses that their service is responsible for isolating, monitoring, or configuring.

 ## Methods